Stochastic wave-current interaction in thermal shallow water dynamics: Stochastic variational principle and averaging principle

 or, equivalently,

 with advection equations

 \end{enumerate} \end{theorem}

-\begin{remark} The abstract statement of the Euler--Poincar\'e Theorem \ref{thm:SEP}, formulated on general semidirect product Lie groups, is presented in \cite{holm1998euler} deterministically and in \cite{holm2015variational,de2019implications} stochastically. \end{remark}
+\begin{remark} The abstract statement of the Euler--Poincar\'e Theorem \ref{thm:SEP}, formulated on general semidirect product Lie groups, is presented in \cite{holm1998euler} deterministically and in \cite{holm2015variational,de2020implications} stochastically. \end{remark}

-\begin{remark} In Theorem \ref{thm:SEP}, the operator $\delta$ in \eqref{eq:hvp} is the functional derivative defined in \eqref{eq:var-op-def}, the brackets $[\,\cdot\,,\,\cdot\,]$ denote the commutator of vector fields defined in \eqref{eq:ad-def}, and $\mathbf{v}_3 \in\mathfrak{X}(\Omega)$ is an arbitrary semimartingale vector field in three dimensions which vanishes at the endpoints in time, $t_1$ and $t_2$. \end{remark}
+\begin{remark} In Theorem \ref{thm:SEP}, the operator $\delta$ in \eqref{eq:hvp} is the functional derivative defined in \eqref{eq:var-op-def}, the brackets $[\,\cdot\,,\,\cdot\,]$ denote the commutator of vector fields defined in \eqref{eq:ad-def}, and $\mathbf{v}_3 \in\mathfrak{X}(\Omega)$ is an arbitrary semimartingale vector field in three dimensions which vanishes at the endpoints in time, $t_1$ and $t_2$.
+Note that the stochasticity is introduced in the variation of the Eulerian velocity in \eqref{eq:variations}.
+This stochasticity in the variation is inherited from the stochasticity in the Lagrangian particle paths, as in \cite{holm2015variational}. \end{remark}

 \begin{remark}[Newton's Law interpretation of Euler-Poincar\'e equation \eqref{eq:EPeq}] $\,$\\ One may interpret the stochastic Euler-Poincar\'e equation \eqref {eq:EPeq} as the Newton's law of motion for a stochastic process.
 That is, the stochastic rate of change of the covector momentum $\mathbf{P}:=\delta\ell/\delta \mathbf{u}_3$ equals the sum of forces on the right hand side of equation \eqref{eq:EPeq}.
 Of course, when the stochasticity is removed from the vector field in \eqref{eq:chi-defn}, equation \eqref{eq:EPeq} recovers its deterministic version. \end{remark}